hamidahoderinwale/astro_site/src/pages/posts/poetrydefence.md

 but once again, shelley is dealing with motivations that i’m finding  hard to grasp. i don’t think i care if i’m a creator, in the manner he presents it - a creator akin to god. it’s probably down right bad if i had that power, speak of it even being possible or true.

-why should i care if my work is being read by the world’s most cultured.
+why should i care if my work is being read by the world’s most cultured?

-why is *this* the medium you assume gives you all this influence.
+why is *this* the medium you assume gives you all this influence?

-he’s just ***really*** into all of this. it’s beautiful though.
+he’s just ***really*** into all of this. it’s kinda beautiful though.

 i suppose it only makes sense that he get his point across with (sometimes obnoxious) prose.